Reports: Sounders’ Raul Ruidiaz tests positive for COVID-19 while with Peru national team

 Ruidiaz leads the first-place Sounders with nine goals in 13 games this season, including a goal in his most recent match with the team — a 3-1 win over Vancouver.

-Meanwhile, the Sounders are scheduled to host a team also hit by the coronavirus: the Colorado Rapids on Wednesday night at CenturyLink Field.
-The status of the match was unclear Sunday night after the Sounders’ loss at Los Angeles FC.
+Per the league, while there have been no new confirmed cases of COVID-19 among the Colorado Rapids staff and players, based on the total number of cases, Major League Soccer, in consultation with the Colorado Department of Public Health and Environment, has postponed Colorado Rapids matches for the next 10 days.

+Rapids players who have continued to test negative will have the ability to attend team training but will otherwise remain quarantined.

-“We obviously are aware of the situation,” Sounders coach Brian Schmetzer told reporters during a video conference call.
+“We obviously are aware of the situation,” Sounders coach Brian Schmetzer told reporters during a video conference call after Sunday’s loss to Los Angeles FC.
 “We’ll tackle that when we’re back in Seattle.”

 The Rapids’ past four matches have been postponed, including Saturday against the Los Angeles Galaxy, because of positive COVID-19 tests.
 A total of five Rapids players and 13 staffers have tested positive for the virus since Sept.
 23. The team also hasn’t trained since Oct.
 5.